ksharindam/quartz-browser-qt5/README.rst

 Installation
 ------------

-| To Install the browser open terminal inside quartz-browser-master directory.
+| To Install the browser open terminal inside quartz-browser-qt5 directory.
 | And then run following command..
 | ``$ sudo pip install .``